North Carolina Aquariums: North Carolina Aquarium at Fort Fisher

 The focus of the North Carolina Aquarium at Fort Fisher, in Kure Beach, is to educate visitors about the waters of the Cape Fear region.
 The aquarium was recently named among the Best Aquariums in the United States by the Travel Channel and is one of the Top Ten Attractions in North Carolina.
 The Cape Fear Conservatory, the visitors' first stop in the aquarium, features freshwater life.
 In this large, tree-filled atrium, streams, ponds and swamps are home to frogs, snakes, bass, catfish, and perch.
 Box turtles hide among the Conservatory's groundcover.
 American alligators native to North Carolina occupy one of the larger exhibits in the Conservatory.
 An albino alligator exhibit opened in 2009.
 In 2006, the aquarium opened an exhibit featuring the venomous snakes of the region, including several species of rattlesnake, copperheads, and cottonmouths.

 The Coastal Waters Gallery, which includes the Coquina Outcrop Touch Pool, provides hands-on opportunities to learn about sea urchins, horseshoe crabs, whelks, and other creatures of a rocky outcrop surf zone.
 Masonboro Inlet Jetty features the fishes common around a wave-washed rock jetty, an indoor salt marsh, a sea horse habitat, and a loggerhead sea turtle display.

 The Open Oceans Gallery includes Sharkstooth Ledge, which features fish common to offshore North Carolina, such as pufferfish, hogfish, and filefish.
 The gallery also displays octopus, jellyfish, and corals native to the state's waters.
 A new multimedia suite features an extinct whale-eating shark called megalodon.
 This exhibit have been opened on July 1, 2011, and includes projections on a 23-ft curved screen, as well as interactive holograms and touch-screen interfaces.

 Holding 235000 gal, Cape Fear Shoals is the largest of the aquarium's saltwater exhibits.
 The 24 ft-deep replica of an offshore reef affords two-story, multi-level views of large sharks, stingrays, groupers, and moray eels.

 The Spadefish Sculpture outside the main entrance of the North Carolina Aquarium at Fort Fisher.

 The Exotic Aquatics Display features animals native to Indo-Pacific and other ocean regions.
 These displays include spiny lobsters, the red lionfish (Pterois volitans), and a North Carolina native, the spotted scorpionfish.
 They are both known for their inconspicuous, venomous spines.
 Lionfish are native to the Indian and Pacific Oceans, but in 2000 were confirmed as having established themselves in North Carolina.
 Australian spotted jellies, recently invasive in U.S. coastal waters, are among the gallery's newer exhibits.
 In June 2012, the aquarium opened the Bamboo Shark Touch Pool exhibit which allows visitors to touch live bamboo sharks.
 Bamboo sharks are considered harmless to humans and the aquarium hopes to educate visitors about sharks through interaction.

-The 550 gal Pacific Reef Display features living corals, giant clam, anemones, cardinalfish, hawkfish, clownfish, wrasses, surgeonfish, and nearly a dozen other fish species.
+The 550 gal Pacific Reef Display features living corals, giant clams, sea anemones, cardinalfish, hawkfish, clownfish, wrasses, surgeonfish, and nearly a dozen other fish species.